Visit the institution website for COVID‑19 updates

 Whether you are a graduate aiming to pursue a development or humanitarian career in conflict-affected regions, or a professional wishing to deepen your knowledge and critical thinking, this course is for you.

 The course addresses the core global challenges of conflict and humanitarian crisis and explores a variety of tools and approaches for responding in these contexts.
-Rooted in real-world practical and policy challenges, the course is founded on Bath’s outstanding international expertise in international development.
+Rooted in real-world practical and policy challenges, the course is founded on Bath’s expertise in international development.
 It uses innovative learning approaches to promote in-depth investigation of cases and issues, while drawing links across global, regional, national and local scales.